-At pace, we were asked, and needed, to make some big changes to the way we worked and delivered care to keep our patients and our 4,500+ members of staff safe.
+At the start of the pandemic we were asked, and needed, to make some big changes to the way we worked and delivered care to keep our patients and our 4,500+ members of staff safe, at pace.

 Below you can find some important information on how COVID-19 impacted Salisbury District Hospital between March 2020 and March 2022 and our response in numbers.
 However, behind some of the numbers are families and friends who are mourning a life cut short.
 And behind each and every patient are the staff who provided them with the very best possible care in the most difficult of circumstances.

 Stacey Hunter, our Chief Executive has said:

 “The COVID-19 pandemic disrupted our work and home lives in ways we could never have imagined.
 Throughout this time, the teamwork across the hospital and those with our community partners has been outstanding.
 From the generous outpouring of support from the community which have helped ensure the Stars Appeal can continue to deliver the popular care packages to staff and the occasional curry or pizza, to the support from the military, and the staff fit testing help from Dorset and Wiltshire Fire Service - it is the 'one team ethos' that has got us through.”

 The following information was correct as of 10 January 2022 and will be updated regularly.